Tom-PIT/Connected.Docs/en/Logistics/CodeLists/Warehouses.md

 ## Deletion

+Click **Delete** on the edit screen to open a confirmation dialog:

+**Are you sure you want to delete this record?**

+If confirmed, the warehouse is permanently removed; otherwise, the system keeps the record unchanged.

+> [!NOTE]
-A warehouse can be deleted only if it is not used in any dependent records, such as inventory transactions or material movements.
-Click **Delete** to open a confirmation dialog: **Are you sure you want to delete this record?**
+>A warehouse can be deleted only if it is not used in any dependent records, such as inventory transactions or material movements.
-If confirmed, the warehouse is permanently removed; otherwise, no changes are applied.